 Does a Foreign Employer need to Establish or Work through a Local Entity to Hire an Employee?

 A foreign employer needs to establish a local entity to hire an employee, in order to register the employee before the local tax authorities and pay local taxes and social security obligations.

 In Argentina, an employer cannot perform a criminal background check on an employee, either directly by the employer or by the use of a vendor.
 Only the employee can obtain the criminal background and then provide it to the employer.
 Also, the Criminal Records Registry will be confidential and may only provide reports to individuals who, by demonstrating the existence of a legitimate interest, request a criminal certification.
 Moreover, the certificate must be requested by the interested party personally or through his legal representative.
 In addition, the Argentine Data Protection Act establishes that personal data referring to criminal records can be processed only by the competent public authorities.

 Restrictions on Application/Interview Questions

-Employers cannot include restrictions on application that may entail any discrimination, such as gender, age, political or religious beliefs and/or marital status.
+Employers cannot include restrictions on applications that may entail any discrimination, such as gender, age, political or religious beliefs and/or marital status.
 Potential employees are not obliged to provide background information due to the fact that it is considered personal private information.
-The employer is obligated to conduct pre-employment medical examinations to determine if the employee is fit to work and to determine any prior health conditions at the beginning of the labor relationship.
+The employer is obligated to conduct pre-employment medical examinations to determine if the employee is fit to work and to determine any prior health conditions at the beginning of the labour relationship.